hibanejjari/PI-_2025_Equipe_535/README.md

 - **seeds/** → CSVs we want dbt to load as database tables.
 - **snapshots/** → to track slowly changing dimensions.
 - **tests/** → dbt or Python tests to validate the data models.

-This structure keeps **setup, transformations, scripts, and configuration** clearly separated for easier navigation.